wp-plugins/basic-google-maps-placemarks/readme.txt

 1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
 2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
 3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
-If you don't want to post the URL publically, then leave it out of your forums post and [send it to me privately](http://iandunn.name/contact), along with a link to the forums post.
 4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
 If you use the link above it'll automatically tag it for you.
 5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.